 Students taking a CLEP test through the College Board to satisfy coursework on the BRTC campus must refer to the Prior Learning Credit information in the catalog.
 If the student is eligible for CLEP credit a grade will not be noted on the transcript.
-A notation of CR for credit will be made in the students file.
+A notation of CR for credit will be made in the student's file.
 The CLEP courses do NOT receive a college grade.
 The student earns college-level credit when an appropriate score is earned on the CLEP exam based on completion of the Prior Learning Credit requirements.

 CLEP credit granted at other institutions is not automatically transferable to Black River Technical College.
-Students who wish to transfer CLEP credit must submit official documentation of earned scores and meet the Prior Learning Credit requirements
+Students who wish to transfer CLEP credit must submit official documentation of earned scores and meet the Prior Learning Credit Requirements

-Exam Name Minimum Score for Credit Hours BRTC Course ID
+Exam Name Minimum Score Credit Hours Course ID

-Credit Awarded

 Financial Accounting 50 3 ACCT-2003

 Introductory Business Law 47 3 LAW-2023

 Principles of Marketing 50 3 BUAD-1023

-College Composition 62 6 ENG-1003 and
+College Composition 62 6 ENG-1003 and ENG-1013

-ENG-1013

 American Government 51 3 POSC-2103

-History of the United States I: Early 58 3 HIST-2763
+History of the United States I: Early Colonization to 1877 58 3 HIST-2763

-Colonization to 1877

-History of the United States II: 1865 51 3 HIST-2773
+History of the United States II: 1865 to the Present 51 3 HIST-2773

-to the Present

 Introductory Psychology 53 3 PSY-2513

 Introductory Sociology 53 3 SOC-2213

 Principles of Macroeconomics 55 3 ECON-2313

 Principles of Microeconomics 55 3 ECON-2323